 “An image… is not simply a trademark, a design, a slogan or an easily remembered picture.
 It is a studiously crafted personality profile of an individual, institution, corporation, product or service”.

-A company, such as an electrician for example, needs to bear in mind the two most important aspects with respect to social media’s infringement on trademark.
+A company for example, needs to bear in mind the two most important aspects with respect to social media’s infringement on trademark.
 Firstly, the different ways your trademarks can potentially be infringed by others.
 Secondly, how your social media actions may unintentionally result in a breach of some other company’s trademark rights.

 Protection against Trademark Infringement on Social Media